 By the end of this mentorship, you'll be able to:

-Submit your portfolio and post-program case study, and receive a personalized letter speaking to your progress, coaching strengths, and where to point your attention to next.
+Submit your portfolio and post-program case study, and receive a personalized letter speaking to your progress, coaching strengths, and what the next steps are on your professional development.

 Graduation Review